-An exploration of the field of climatology with an emphasis on the examination of scientific data.
-Intensive labs provide students the opportunity to observe climatological variables and analyze climatological data in its many forms.
-Students grapple with mathematical and scientific concepts central to the fields of climatology and weather analysis.
-Prereq: MATH 140 or higher or special permission of the instructor; ENVS 150 or equivalent; P. Schwartzman
+An exploration of the field of climatology with an emphasis on the earth's climate history and the examination of scientific data.
+Intensive labs provide students the opportunity to interpret meteorological variables and forecasts, and analyze climatological data in its many forms.
+Prereq: MATH 140 or higher or special permission of the instructor; ENVS 150 or equivalent; P. Schwartzman evolutionary and historic timescales.
+Course topics include major climatic influences on human landscapes, environmental impacts on human ecology and cultural change, and potential field methods used to distinguish between natural and anthropogenic landscape change.
+Basic climate system dynamics and archaeological case studies are discussed.
+Prereq: ENVS 101 and junior standing, or permission of the instructor; K. Adelsberger